 - PayPal: Max $10,000

 There are two other options available to pay your IFF fee without using pay.gov.
-You can use Remittance Express (REX) which functions like a bill pay system and has no limit.
+You can use Remittance Express (REX), which functions like a bill pay system and has no limit.
 Or, you can go old school and pay with a check.
 GSA highly suggests using this method only as a last resort.
-It requires additional work for the contractor and government, and if the contract number isn’t written on the check it can significantly delay the processing time or funnel the money into the wrong place.
+It requires additional work for the Contractor and government, and if the contract number needs to be written on the check, it can significantly delay the processing time or funnel the money into the wrong place.

-To make a Payment on the FAS SRP site, contractors will need to select the “Payment” drop down tab in the left side column.
-After selecting “Make Payments,” contractors will be taken to a page where there will choose their preferred payment method.
+To make a payment on the FAS SRP site, contractors must select the "Payment" drop-down tab in the left-side column.
+After selecting "Make Payments," contractors will be taken to a page where they will choose their preferred payment method.
 After making a payment, they will generally take 24-48 hours to post.

 How Do You Maintain Your GSA Schedule?

 Having a general understanding of the FAS SRP will go a long way in improving your comfort with filing your sales reports.
-Although sales reporting is an important step in keeping up with your GSA Schedule, there are other requirements you need to follow to properly maintain your contract.
+Although sales reporting is an essential step in keeping up with your GSA Schedule, there are other requirements you need to follow to maintain your contract correctly.

-For more information regarding GSA compliance and maintenance, check out our blogs “Top 9 Compliance Risks that Can Affect Your GSA Schedule,” and “How to Maintain Your GSA Schedule: An Essential Checklist.”
-A lot of our clients discover they don’t have the bandwidth or experience to maintain their Schedule on their own, so they choose to hire a consultant to help with GSA Schedule maintenance.
+For more information regarding GSA compliance and maintenance, check out our blogs "Top 9 Compliance Risks that Can Affect Your GSA Schedule" and "How to Maintain Your GSA Schedule: An Essential Checklist."
+Many of our clients discover they don't have the capacity or experience to maintain their Schedule on their own, so they choose to hire a consultant to help with GSA Schedule maintenance.